sanamasif/Entri_dsml_tasks/README.md

 Task 6-matplotlib shows a set of basic Matplotlib problems aimed at reinforcing your understanding of data visualization using Matplotlib library in Python.

-Iris EDA:- It is a exploratory data analysis of iris data set.
+Iris EDA- It is a exploratory data analysis of iris data set.

 Employee EDA:- It is a exploratory data analysis of employees data set.